MoAnwer/monexo/README.md

 # Monexo API doc

 ---
+This Readme doc is explain how the back-end of the financial web app [Monexo](https://github.com/Mohayyad-Muawia/monexo) is work.

-# Global rules:
+# 📌 Global rules:

 ## How to send resquest ?

-after success login or new register actions api with generate access_token like :
+after success login or new register actions api with generate `access_token` like :

 ```json
 {